Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Experiments

+Secondly, we note that the judgment data for QDHF does not need to come entirely from humans.
+In the LSI experiments, we use a preference model (DreamSim) to source human feedback during training QDHF, and we show that an accurate preference model can be used for QDHF as an alternative to human labelers.
+Combining these two observations, we conclude that QDHF has good scalability towards more complex tasks because 1) we can anticipate its performance through online validation, and 2) the samples used by QDHF can be sourced from a preference model trained on a fixed amount of human labor.

-We seek to evaluate the alignment of diversity metrics derived by QDHF with the underlying ground truth diversity metrics.
-In Fig.~\ref{fig:archive}, the archives of QDHF-online and AURORA-PCA (incremental) are visualized across the robotic arm (top two rows) and Kheperax (bottom two rows) tasks.
+\paragraph{Alignment between learned and ground truth diversity.} We evaluate the alignment between diversity metrics derived by QDHF and the underlying ground truth diversity metrics.
+In Fig.~\ref{fig:archive}, the archives of QDHF and AURORA-Inc (PCA) are visualized for maze navigation.
 Both AURORA and QDHF appear to effectively learn a diversity space reflective of the ground truth.
-However, QDHF exhibits enhanced capability in discerning the relative distances between solutions, especially in under-explored areas.
-This suggests that while AURORA and QDHF both exhibit robust exploration capabilities within their learned diversity spaces, QDHF consistently identifies more diverse solutions.
-This efficacy stems from QDHF's ability to better align its learned diversity space with the ground truth diversity, especially concerning the scales on each axis.
+However, QDHF exhibits an enhanced capability to discern the relative distances between solutions, especially in under-explored areas.
+This indicates QDHF's strength in identifying novel solutions, and this efficacy stems from QDHF's ability to better align its learned diversity space to the ground truth diversity, especially concerning the scales.
+A similar analysis for the robotic arm task is included in Appendix~\ref{sec:arobotic}, where QDHF also shows its advantage in modeling the scales of diversity representations for enhanced discovery of novel solutions.